geoconcerns/simple_mapnik/README.md

 ## Prerequisites

 SimpleMapnik requires that Mapnik 3.x or 2.x be installed at `/usr/local/lib/libmapnik.*`.
-In addition, a C++ compiler and build environment is needed for the c api extension.
+The gem comes with a pre-built c api library compiled on OSX 10.10.5.
+For linux a C++ compiler and build environment is needed.

+If the OSX binary does not work, the library can be compiled (after installing a build environment) by running: ``` rake api:build ```.

-On Mac OS X:
+Mac OSX:

 - https://github.com/mapnik/mapnik/wiki/MacInstallation or ```brew install mapnik```
 - Build environment: [Xcode](https://developer.apple.com/xcode/)

-On Linux:
+Linux:

 - https://github.com/mapnik/mapnik/wiki/LinuxInstallation
 - Build environment: [gcc](https://help.ubuntu.com/community/InstallingCompilers) or clang